isomorphic-software/smartclient-docs/classes/ResultSet.md

 ## Attr: ResultSet.rememberDynamicProgressiveLoading

 ### Description
-If [ResultSet.progressiveLoading](#attr-resultsetprogressiveloading) is not explicitly set, but the ResultSet recieves a response from the server where [DSResponse.progressiveLoading](DSResponse.md#attr-dsresponseprogressiveloading) is set to true, should subsequent requests for other rows in the same data set explicitly request progressiveLoading via [DSRequest.progressiveLoading](DSRequest.md#attr-dsrequestprogressiveloading), as long as the criteria are unchanged and the cache is not explicitly invalidated?
+If [ResultSet.progressiveLoading](#attr-resultsetprogressiveloading) is not explicitly set, but the resultset recieves a response from the server where [DSResponse.progressiveLoading](DSResponse.md#attr-dsresponseprogressiveloading) is set to true, should subsequent requests for other rows in the same data set explicitly request progressiveLoading via [DSRequest.progressiveLoading](DSRequest.md#attr-dsrequestprogressiveloading), as long as the criteria are unchanged and the cache is not explicitly invalidated?

 This property is useful for the case where the server side [DataSource.progressiveLoadingThreshold](DataSource.md#attr-datasourceprogressiveloadingthreshold) enabled progressive loading after the row-count query determined that the requested data set was very large.
 By explicitly [requesting progressive loading](DSRequest.md#attr-dsrequestprogressiveloading) for subsequent fetches the server is able to avoid an unnecessary and potentially expensive row-count query while returning other rows from the same data set.